YashKhairnar/ThinkFlow/README.md

 4. (Optional) Click **View Tensor** to inspect the raw EEG data.
 5. The system will process the EEG data and display the decoded text.

-## Model Details
+## Model Architecture

-The system uses a VQ-VAE (Vector Quantized Variational Autoencoder) to encode EEG signals into discrete latent representations, which are then passed to a BART (Bidirectional and Auto-Regressive Transformers) model for text generation.
+The system employs a sophisticated two-stage architecture to translate raw EEG signals into natural language:

+1.  **EEG Encoder (VQ-VAE)**:
+    *   **Convolutional Layers**: A series of 1D convolutional layers extract local temporal features from the raw EEG data (105 channels).
+    *   **Multi-Head Attention**: A custom Transformer-based attention mechanism captures long-range dependencies across the time series.
+This allows the model to focus on relevant parts of the EEG signal regardless of their temporal distance.
+    *   **Vector Quantization (VQ)**: The continuous feature vectors are mapped to a discrete codebook (codex), effectively tokenizing the brain activity into a sequence of discrete units.

+2.  **Text Generation (BART)**:
+    *   **Pre-trained Transformer**: We utilize **BART (Bidirectional and Auto-Regressive Transformers)**, a powerful sequence-to-sequence model pre-trained by Facebook.
+    *   **Cross-Modal Translation**: The discrete EEG tokens from the encoder are projected into the BART embedding space.
+The BART decoder then attends to these "brain tokens" to generate coherent English sentences, leveraging its extensive knowledge of language structure.

 - **Input**: EEG signals (105 channels, 5500 timesteps).
 - **Output**: Decoded natural language text.